IBM-Blockchain-Archive/fabric-boilerplate/README.md

 Do the following steps to run the application on Bluemix

-1. Create a Blockchain Service on Bluemix
+1. Create a Blockchain Service on Bluemix and name it `blockchain-fabric-boilerplate`
-2. Update line 10 of the manifest.yaml in the project root folder with the name of the Blockchain service you just created
-3. Copy the credentials of the Blockchain Service and save as `credentials.json` in blockchain/deployBluemix
+2. Copy the credentials of the Blockchain Service and save as `credentials.json` in blockchain/deployBluemix
-4. Download the tls certificate, you can find the url at the bottom of the credentials.json
+3. Download the tls certificate, you can find the url at the bottom of the credentials.json
-5. Save the certificate in blockchain/deployBluemix
+4. Save the certificate in blockchain/deployBluemix
-6. Copy the cerfificate to `$GOPATH/src/github.com/chaincode/fabric-boilerplate/` and rename the file to certificate.pem
+5. Copy the cerfificate to `$GOPATH/src/github.com/chaincode/fabric-boilerplate/` and rename the file to certificate.pem

-7. Register users and deploy chaincode go to fabric-boilerplate/blockchain/deployBluemix
+6. Register users and deploy chaincode go to fabric-boilerplate/blockchain/deployBluemix
 > node deployAndRegister.js